dmace27/dmace27/README.md

 ### About
 - 18 years old
-- incoming cs @ uwaterloo
+- cs @ uwaterloo
 - neovim enjoyer
+- interested in AI/ML and embedded systems
 <!--
 **dmace27/dmace27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.